Thousands take to Hong Kong streets to protest new extradition laws

 The government has justified the swift introduction of the changes by saying they are needed so a young Hong Kong man suspected of murdering his girlfriend in Taiwan can be extradited to face charges there.

+Lam left Hong Kong for Taiwan last week, saying he feared being sent back to the mainland under the new laws and his experienced showed he could have no trust in China’s legal system.

+A group of 33 followers of Falun Gong, a religious sect banned in China, flew from Taiwan to Hong Kong on Saturday to join the march but were refused entry to Hong Kong, RTHK reported.

-Sunday’s march comes amid renewed calls for deeper electoral reforms stalled five years ago after the so-called Occupy protest movement paralyzed key parts of the city for 11 weeks to demand genuine full democracy.
+Sunday’s march comes amid renewed calls for deeper electoral reforms stalled five years ago after Occupy protests.

 Four leaders of the movement were last week sentenced to jail terms ranging from eight to 16 months, part of a group of nine activists found guilty after a near month-long trial.

-Reporting By Greg Torode; Editing by Michael Perry
+Reporting By Jessie Pang and Greg Torode; Additional reporting by Aleksander Solum and Clare Jim, Editing by Michael Perry and Richard Pullin